OSSHelp/docker-netdata/README.md

 ### Internal usage

-For internal porposes and OSSHelp customers we have an alternative image url:
+For internal purposes and OSSHelp customers we have an alternative image url:

 ``` yaml
   image: oss.help/pub/netdata:stable